lsst-dm/dmtn-030/_docs-as-code.rst

 With these linked package ``doc`` directories, the Sphinx build for ``pipelines_lsst_io`` is able to build all documentation simultaneously, and resolve all links within the project.

-The `LTD Mason tool <ltd-mason>`_ (see SQR-006_) was designed to make the package documentation links, assuming that lsstsw was being used (as it is in the Jenkins environment).
+The `LTD Mason`_ tool (see SQR-006_) was designed to make the package documentation links, assuming that lsstsw was being used (as it is in the Jenkins environment).
 However, it may be more appropriate to make `pipelines_lsst_io`_ agnostic of lsstsw, which implies that `pipelines_lsst_io`_ should itself be an EUPS-managed package, and that its build logic should also be hosted in ``sconsUtils``.